Accenture/mercury/extensions/rest-automation/README.md

 For simple use case, you can just send text, bytes or Map as the return value in your service.

-For advanced use cases, you can send status code, set HTTP headers if your service return an EventEnvelope object.
+For advanced use cases, you can send status code, set HTTP headers if your service returns an EventEnvelope object.

+### HTTP status code

+If your service set status code directly, you should use the standard 3-digit HTTP status code because it will be sent to the browser directly. i.e. 200 means OK and 404 for NOT_FOUND, etc.

+### Exception handling

+If you service throws exception, it will automatically translate into a regular HTTP exception with status code and message.

+To control the HTTP error code, your service should use the AppException class.
+It allows you to set HTTP status code and error message directly.

 ### Input stream